-Working in conjunction with the Foundation for West Africa (FWA) and L’Union des Radios Associatives et Communautaires du Senegal (URAC), Le Korsa has secured licensing for a community radio station in the village of Gouloumbou, located on the national road between Tambacounda and Kedougou, right at the turnoff for Sinthian.
+Working in conjunction with the Foundation for West Africa (FWA) and L’Union des Radios Associatives et Communautaires du Senegal (URAC), Le Korsa has helped the commune of Missirah create a community radio station in the village of Gouloumbou, located on the national road between Tambacounda and Kedougou, right at the turnoff for Sinthian.

-Such a station will ensure that the local populations can voice the needs of their communities, access fair and sound journalism, and receive news pertinent to their daily lives in a range of local languages.
+Such a station will ensure that the local populations can voice their needs, access fair and sound journalism, and receive news pertinent to their daily lives.

 FWA works in other parts of West Africa, mainly Liberia and Sierre Leone, helping to expand the networks of community-led stations.
 They are involved with the stations at various levels, including the construction and/or placement of the radio towers, the training of fair and balanced journalists, and the creation of a board of directors to develop the stations in a way that represents the needs of the communities in which they work.

 In April 2015, Le Korsa and FWA invited Awa Diouf (speaking in the above video) and Talla Dieng, URAC representatives, to Tambacounda and its surrounding villages, where Le Korsa has already developed medical centers, schools, and a cultural center, to determine if a radio station would benefit the region.
 Their report showed that the area, which has many rural and isolated communities, but also over 50 local associations — these include agricultural, economic, sports and women’s rights groups — would greatly benefit from a station.